cicero78M/Cicero_V2/docs/premium_subscription.md

 During dashboard login, premium status, tier, and expiry are attached to the JWT payload using the cached columns or the latest active subscription.

+### Dashboard session validation

+Every dashboard API call rehydrates `req.dashboardUser`/`req.user` from `dashboard_user` and `dashboard_user_clients` after JWT verification.
+Requests are denied when the dashboard account no longer exists, is inactive, or has no mapped clients, guaranteeing that premium checks always use the freshest client scope and cached premium flags rather than potentially stale JWT claims.

 ## Expiry enforcement

 - `src/service/dashboardSubscriptionExpiryService.js` filters active subscription